-The conclusion in the FCA decision letter is that the case team members "should.....have become aware of the limitation issue at the 16 May 2013 discussion, at the latest".
-Although my reading of the documents confirms the factual accuracy of the FCA's chronology, in my view the team (even defining that in the narrowest sense to preclude the work done before November 2012) were aware in broad terms of the limitation issue from the outset of the investigation, and were clearly aware of potential doubts about the approach in April 2013.
+The conclusion in the FCA decision letter is that the case team members "should.....have become aware of the limitation issue by 16th May 2013".
+Although my reading of the documents confirms the factual accuracy of the FCA's chronology, in my view the team (even defining that in the narrowest sense to preclude the work done before November 2012) were aware in broad terms of the limitation issue from the outset of the investigation, and were clearly aware of potential doubts about the approach in April 2013 (albeit that those doubts focused upon CFTC requests rather than bank productions).
 More broadly, the Enforcement Team (including members who were later involved in the investigation into your client) had been well aware of the potential limitation issues from 2011, and of the importance of a review of the CFTC productions.
 In my view, the facts show that the problem was not lack of awareness, but the product of a decision - the basis of which is unclear - to treat the unread CFTC productions as not relevant to limitation.

-The FCA decision letter (paragraph 43) reads "The Enforcement team's letter of 9 June 2014 disclosed to you that material in the Part A list had been received in the CFTC productions.
+The FCA decision letter (paragraph 46) reads "The Enforcement team's letter of 6 June 2014 disclosed to you that material in the Part A list had been received in the CFTC productions.
 The internal correspondence I have reviewed at this time indicates that those investigating and bringing the proceedings became aware of the limitation issue very shortly before this letter was sent."